test-kitchen/vmware-vra-gem/README.md

 => "hol-dev-32"
 ```

-And just like requests, you can save the resource ID and query it again later:
+If you have the resource_id and the deployment object, you can fetch the resources details as follows

 ```
 resource.id
 => "331fd10b-f2a2-40ae-86bc-1255c1ee9a6d"

-new_resource = vra.resources.by_id('331fd10b-f2a2-40ae-86bc-1255c1ee9a6d')
+new_resource = deployment.resource_by_id('331fd10b-f2a2-40ae-86bc-1255c1ee9a6d')
 => #<Vra::Resource:0x000000067c13b0 ... >

 new_resource.name
 => "hol-dev-32"
 ```

+### Deleting a deployment from vRA

-When you no longer need the VM, you can destroy it, which returns another request object you can query for status:
+When you no longer need the VM, you can destroy the deployment which will delete all the associated resources as well.
+The method will return a request object you can query for status:

 ```
-destroy_req = resource.destroy
+destroy_req = deployment.destroy
 => #<Vra::Request:0x00000006ea90d8 ... >

 destroy_req.status